 New applicants entering Southeastern Community College may be required to take placement assessments.
 These assessment tools are used to determine the students' academic skills in reading comprehension, sentence skills, mathematics, computers, and keyboarding.
-Students may be required to complete placement assessment review materials prior to testing.
-Students who are reenrolling that have not completed developmental requirements may be required to re-test if placement requirements have changed.
+Students who are reenrolling and have not completed developmental requirements may be required to re-test if placement requirements have changed.
 Placement scores expire after a period of five years.
 Some programs may require more recent placement scores.

-The placement assessment may be retaken after 126 days (18 weeks) or after completing 35 clock hours in the Basic Skills Lab.
-The assessment may not be retaken if the student is currently enrolled in or have begun the developmental sequence of courses.
+The placement assessment may be retaken after 126 days (18 weeks) or after completing 35 hours in the Basic Skills Lab.
+The assessment may not be retaken if the student is currently enrolled in or have begun the developmental sequence of courses without permission of the director of student services.
 In special circumstances the director of the student services may allow a student to retake the placement assessment.